 Nima is useful when you are at the table with food in front of you, but what about when you are menu planning or buying your ingredients in the shop?
 For that, enter Spoon Guru, a mobile app.
 You load your personal food profile based upon a wide range of free-from criteria and other food types, and it will provide you with a feed of recipes and products that match your profile.
 For consumers, as well as the physical discomfort or danger of eating something they are allergic too, living a free-from life comes with a whole heap of hassle: “Can I eat this?… Where can I find that?”
 Spoon guru uses technology to solve that.
 You can even use it to scan barcodes in the shop to give you quick answers to those questions you have.

 Firms developing digital tech often don’t realise that their innovations can qualify for R&D tax credits.
 But coding, algorithms, data and big data processing, APIs, and UX development that improves a product, process or service are all fertile ground for an R&D tax credit claim.

 Are you innovating in the free-from food market?

 Whether you are responding to regulatory change, allergens or lifestyle trends, if you are developing ingredients, experimenting with recipes or working on technological solutions that help consumers with their free-from experience make sure you explore R&D tax credits.
 Your competitors may well already be doing so.

 The government wants to help innovative companies and does this through the R&D tax credit system which can be worth more than 30% of your qualifying costs.
-ForrestBrown can help you identify and maximise a R&D tax credit claim to improve your financials and help you continue innovating.
+ForrestBrown can help you maximise the impact of R&D tax relief so you can continue innovating.